rouzbehy/hic-eventgen/README.md

 # hic-eventgen

-<span style="color:red"> *a slightly modified version of the famous hic-eventgen used to generate smooth hydro events for my jet studies.
+**a slightly modified version of the famous hic-eventgen used to generate smooth hydro events for my jet studies.
 I will come back to this repo to clean it up a bit more kater.
-No time now!! * </span>.
+No time now!!**

 _heavy-ion collision event generator_